partlyhuman/rgb-switcher/README.md

 Of course you can also mix and match.

 ### Impedance Matching

-The TI 74HC4067 muxer has On-On resistance of around 230Ω.
-If you use this with an impedance-matched source designed for 75Ω termination, this means that there will be 75+230=305Ω resistance inline, and 75Ω termination.
-This forms a voltage divider that will make the image much more dim (normally the 75Ω inline and 75Ω terminating resistors form a 1:2 divider).

 A video buffer is integrated into the current revision of the hardware so that the switcher has typical 75Ω impedance.